 The School District is not aware of any currently known facts, decisions, or conditions that are expected to have a significant or negative impact on the financial position or results of operations during this fiscal year.
 The School District continues to be financially stable as the fund balance continues to exceed the state's benchmark.
 The School District anticipates continued growth in the County with the increased number of industries building in and around Bulloch County.
 With the growth in industry, stable state QBE funding and increasing property values, the School District does not anticipate a decline in revenue in the foreseeable future.
-The School District passed a budget for fiscal year 2024 that leverages the new federal funding.
-The School District will increase its reserves, hire additional teachers and other support staff, and address the learning loss caused by the COVID-19 pandemic.
-The School District anticipates that its increased reserves due to federal COVID-19 funding (ending in fiscal year 2024) will allow services to students to be sustained into the future.
-The School District continues to utilize our strategic waiver abilities to structure programs for the benefit of children and continues to maximize financial resources for students.
-The School District remains committed to making additional resources available at the school site level to support strategic initiatives.
-The School District continues to be committed to retaining and attracting quality employees as reflected by raises given at the beginning and in the middle of fiscal year 2023.
-As we prepare for the new industries developing in and around our county, the School District anticipates increased student enrollment and, as a result, the need for a new high school.
-We plan to issue bonds during fiscal year 2024 or fiscal year 2025 to fund the construction of a new high school.
-The bonds will be repaid by the ESPLOST V that was approved by the voters in November 2022.
+The School District was able to increase its reserve fund balance with federal COVID-19 funds.
+This reserve fund balance allowed the School District to pass a budget for fiscal year 2025 where expenditures exceeded revenues in the general fund.
+The School District will continue to utilize our strategic waiver abilities to structure programs for the benefit of children and to maximize financial resources for students.
+The School District remains committed to improving strategic initiatives at the schools and to providing district support at the schools to maximize effective instruction.
+The School District also continues to be committed to retaining and attracting quality employees as reflected by the state-funded \$2,000 certified staff base raise and the locally-funded 4.1% classified staff base raise given in fiscal year 2025.
+As we anticipate increases in student enrollment across the county with new and developing industries, the School District is preparing to build a new high school in the near future.
+We plan to issue bonds to be repaid by ESPLOST V funds as approved by the voters in November 2022 when we get closer to construction of the new high school.